Cr4O13/gci-docs/docs/configuration syntax.md

 ## EBNF Form
 The following subsections describe the GCI syntax in the formal EBNF notation.
 This is given here for creating test cases and proper implementation only.

 The EBNF notation defines the canonical form, which is the JSON object style.
-For some specification objects an array style form is available as well as a simplified form.
+For some specification objects an array style form is available and possibly a simplified form.
 This is described in the WIKI documentation where applicable.

 In deviation from standard EBNF rules, all curly braces `{ }`, brackets `[ ]`, colons `:`, quotation marks `" "` and commas `,` used in the EBNF notation below are meant to be entered literally.